 - ClickAddand enter aNameandDescriptionfor the dynamic address group.

 - Add Match Criteria to your dynamic address group.Some browser extensions may block API calls between Panorama and NSX-T which prevents Panorama from receiving match criteria.
 If Panorama displays no match criteria and you are using browser extensions, disable the extensions and Synchronize Dynamic Objects to populate the tags available to Panorama.

 - ClickAdd Match Criteria.

-- Select theAndorOroperator and click the plus (+) icon next to the security group name to add it to the dynamic address group.The security groups that display in the match criteria dialog are derived from the groups you defined on the Distributed Firewall Partner Security Services or on the Service Composer on the NSX-V Manager.
-Only the security groups that are referenced in the security policies and from which traffic is redirected to the VM-Series firewall are available here.
+- Select theAndorOroperator and click the plus (+) icon next to the security group name to add it to the dynamic address group.The security groups that display in the match criteria dialog are derived from the groups you defined on the NSX-T Manager.
+Only the groups that are referenced in the security policies and from which traffic is redirected to the VM-Series firewall are available here.

 - Repeat these steps to create the appropriate number of dynamic address groups required for your deployment.

 - Create security policy rules.

 - Select theDevice Groupthat you created for managing the VM-Series firewalls on NSX-T in Register the VM-Series Firewall as a Service on the NSX-V Manager.